Reach (Stand-On) Truck Training

 Reach (Stand-On) Forklift Truck

-All courses are ITSSAR accredited and therefore recognised throughout your industry.
+All courses are ITSSAR-accredited and recognised throughout the industry.

 Novice Operator Forklift Training

-For trainees with little or no previous experience operating a reach (stand-on) truck.
+Trainees with little or no previous experience operating the relevant truck.

 Experienced Operator Forklift Training

-Where candidates have relevant, recent experience but, have not received any kind of approved training.
+Trainees with relevant, recent experience who have not received any approved training.

 Safety Refresher Forklift Training

-Periodic reach (stand-on) truck refresher training is for experienced operators who hold an accredited certificate.
+Periodic forklift refresher training for experienced operators who hold an accredited certificate.

 Conversion Forklift Training